enasnewire/GC_content_in_sliding_window/README.md

 # Description

     This script will first calculate, for each nucleotide position, the %GC of the surrounding nucleotid sequence according to the window size.
-    For the first nucleotid, half of the window size will be taken from the end of the sequence, because his script has been developped for cicular genoms.
+    For the first nucleotid, half of the window size will be taken from the end of the sequence, because this script has been developped for cicular genoms.
     Then, i will print a value of % each "step" nucleotides

 # Usage